 As a musician, Julia was the lyricist-guitarist-vocalist for the noise-pop trio Bitesize.
 During their heyday, Bitesize released two critically acclaimed CDs, toured up and down the West Coast, and received college radio airplay nationwide.
 Julia is currently working on a compilation of her previously unreleased recordings.

-In addition to all this, Julia has a PhD in Biochemistry and Molecular Biophysics from Columbia University, and spent 17 years as a researcher at UC Berkeley in the fields of genetics, developmental biology, and evolution.
+In addition to all this, Julia has a PhD in Biochemistry and Molecular Biophysics from Columbia University, and spent 17 years as a researcher at UC Berkeley in the fields of genetics, evolution and developmental biology.
 Her understanding of biology, along with her life experiences as a trans woman, give her a unique perspective on gender and sexism that challenges many commonly held beliefs.
 She has been invited to present keynote talks for diverse array of conferences (including the Lewis and Clark Gender Studies Symposium, Pedagogy of Privilege, At the Border: Transformation and Transition in Contemporary Feminism, Radical Queer Convergence, Philadelphia Trans-Health Conference, Translating Identity Conference, UW’s Women’s Leadership Conference, and Femme 2008, to name a few), and is routinely invited to college campuses to give performances and presentations on feminism, gender and LGBTQ-related issues.

 To find out how to book Julia for an event, check out her booking webpage.